 While we struggle to control the spread of COVID-19 and to save lives today, thoughts are also turning to what the world will look like once COVID-19 no longer presents a crisis.
 While much uncertainty remains about the duration of the current crisis, there is a consensus that COVID-19 will have a lasting impact on the world.
 In more ways than one, our behaviors have probably been changed forever.
-It is likely that governments, businesses and society will witness significant changes in the coming months and years.

 At GBSN, we were keen to explore the contours of the world after COVID-19, the world that is emerging as a result of the extraordinary times we are experiencing today.
 To do so, we reached out to our community to better understand the many ways in which the world after COVID-19 will be different for our key stakeholders including governments, businesses, universities and students.